syncfusion-content/ej2-angular-docs/ej2-angular/grid/row/detail-template.md

 ## Customize detail template icon

-The detail template icon in the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid expands or collapses the detail content of a row.
+The detail template icon in the Angular Data Grid expands or collapses the detail content of a row.
 By default, the icon represents a right arrow for the collapsed state and a down arrow for the expanded state.
 To customize this icon, override the following CSS styles:

 **Default Icon CSS Classes:**